Skip to main content

 How to use the Text to 3D feature?

 Meshy Text to 3D allows you to generate highly detailed 3D objects simply by describing them in natural language.
-Whether it’s a product idea, creature concept, Game asset prop, or something totally imaginative, just type your prompt and let Meshy bring it to life in 3D - no modeling experience required!
+Whether it’s a product idea, a creature concept, a game asset prop, or something totally imaginative, just type your prompt and let Meshy bring it to life in 3D — no modeling experience required!

-3. Enter a detailed description of your model.
-Be specific—describe objects, shapes, styles, and unique characteristics to guide our AI.
+2. Enter a detailed description of your model.
+Be specific—describe a single main object, its shapes, styles, and unique characteristics to guide our AI.

 ✍️ Text to 3D Tips